caseydaly/LabelboxToTFRecord/README.md

       --download            Save the images locally in addition to creating TFRecord(s)

+#### split.py

+    usage: split.py [-h] infile splits [splits ...]

+    Split a .tfrecord file into smaller files

+    positional arguments:
+      infile      the .tfrecord file to split
+      splits      Space-separated list of integers, the number of records to put in each output file.
+Should add up to the total number of records in the input tfrecord file.

+    optional arguments:
+      -h, --help  show this help message and exit

 ## Examples

 Download Labelbox images and convert labels to TFRecord format: